Gina DeNicola | Gina.DeNicola@moffitt.org

 Postdoctoral Fellow

-Yumi received her PhD in the Biochemistry from the College of Korean Medicine, Kyung Hee University where she studied the regulation of lipid metabolism by natural products in pancreatic cancer in the laboratory of Hyeung Jin Jang.
-She did her postdoctoral work with Chang Hwa Jung, where she discovered the impaired autophagy flux in the aging lung, and also studied the role of IDH2 in longevity and aging in skeletal muscle.
+Yumi received her PhD in the Biochemistry from the College of Korean Medicine, Kyung Hee University where she studied the regulation of lipid metabolism by natural products in pancreatic cancer (PDAC) in the laboratory of Hyeung Jin Jang.
 She now wants to explore cancer metabolism intensively.
-Her project in the DeNicola lab focuses on identifying key molecules for metabolic reprogramming and cancer progression using organoid models.
+Her project in the DeNicola lab focuses on identifying key molecules for metabolic reprogramming and cancer progression using organoid and genetically engineered mouse cancer models, with a focus on the serine synthesis pathway in PDAC.

 PhD Student